Dialan sur Chaîne

 Dialan sur Chaîne (/fr/) is a commune in the department of Calvados, northwestern France.
 The municipality was established on 1 January 2017 by merger of the former communes of Jurques (the seat) and Le Mesnil-Auzouf.

 Geography

+The commune is made up of the following collection of villages and hamlets, Migny, La Sauvegarde, Le Parquet, Jurques, Montpied, La Hyguière, La Pelbouquière, Le Mesnil-Auzouf and La Fausillière.

+The river Odon and the river Seulles flow through the commune.

 The Commune along with another nine communes shares part of a 5,729 hectare, Natura 2000 conservation area, called the Bassin de la Druance.
+The commune also has another Natura 2000 conservation area, Bassin de la Souleuvre, a 2,232 hectare area which is shared with three other communes, Valdallière, Souleuvre en Bocage and Brémoy.